PhungXuanAnh/Clue_Insights_task/README.md

 - User registration and authentication
 - Subscription plan management
 - User subscription handling (subscribe, upgrade, cancel)
+- Setup Flask debug toolbar for profiling APIs and SQL
 - Optimized SQL queries for subscription-related operations
 - Multiple API versions with varying performance optimizations
+- This project was deployed in cloud, you can test it using this url: http://167.99.70.126:5000/api/docs

 ## 1.2.
 API Versions